 —J. Whitridge Williams (1903)

 These words summarize that during normal pregnancy, the gastrointestinal tract and its appendages undergo remarkable anatomical, physiological, and functional alterations.
-These changes, which are discussed in detail in Chapter 4, can appreciably alter clinical findings normally relied on for diagnosis and treatment of gastrointestinal disorders such as appendicitis.
+These changes, which are discussed in detail in Chapter 4 (Gastrointestinal Tract), can appreciably alter clinical findings normally relied on for diagnosis and treatment of gastrointestinal disorders such as appendicitis.
 Moreover, as pregnancy progresses, gastrointestinal symptoms become more difficult to assess.
 Physical findings are often obscured by a large uterus that displaces abdominal organs and can alter the location and intensity of pain and tenderness.

 For visualization of the large bowel, flexible sigmoidoscopy can be used safely in pregnant women (Siddiqui, 2006).
 Colonoscopy is indispensible for viewing the entire colon and distal ileum to aid diagnosis and management of several bowel disorders.
 Except for the midtrimester, reports of colonoscopy during pregnancy are limited, but most results indicate that it should be performed if indicated (Cappell, 2010, 2011; De Lima, 2015).
 Bowel preparation is completed using polyethylene glycol electrolyte or sodium phosphate solutions.
 With these, serious maternal dehydration that may cause diminished uteroplacental perfusion should be avoided.